Flashbots & MEVs: A Beginner’s Guide

 MEV Exploit Strategies

-There are a few strategies miners and DEXs adopt to capture as much MEVs as possible.
+There are a few strategies miners and DEXs adopt to capture as many MEVs as possible.
 Exchanges may use arbitrage bots in this scenario.
 These are computer programs that compare coin prices across exchanges to make automated trades that take advantage of price discrepancies.
 By reordering the transactions, inserting their own transactions, or censoring other people’s transactions, miners are able to capture some profit.
 Oftentimes prices between different DEXs will get out of equilibrium as well.
 With arbitrage, you can capitalize on this opportunity.
-However, as the single party that can order the transactions, miners are the ones that decide who is able to capture it.
+However, as the single party that can order the transactions, miners are the ones who decide who is able to capture it.

 Below are some of the strategies they employ.